From Workspace and To Workspace

-In this demonstration we will describe the specifics of using From Workspace and To Workspace blocks.
-Our goal is to show how we can feed data into or read data from the model.
-For this purpose, we have implemented a simple model shown in the figure below.
+In this demo, we will describe the features of using the From Workspace and To Workspace blocks.
+Our goal is to show how we can feed data into the model or read it from it.
+To do this, a simple model is implemented, shown in the figure below.

-Next, we will plug in the library needed to form the WorkspaceArray data structure.
+Next, we will connect the library necessary to form the WorkspaceArray data structure.

-First, we will create a DataFrame structure with time and data columns.
+First, let's create a DataFrame structure with columns of timestamps and data.

-After that we create a WorkspaceArray object, the first parameter of which is the internal name of the database, and the second parameter is the data from the DataFrame structure.
+After that, we create a WorkspaceArray object, the first parameter of which is the internal database name, and the second is data from the DataFrame structure.

 using DataFrames